manuati/api-automation-training-java/framework/README.md

 2. Runs the Regression tests, that do not make the pipeline fail.

 ### Linting in the pipeline
-As mentioned above, this job will run ESLint before running the tests.
-In the following screenshot, the pipeline failed due to an eslint error.
+As mentioned above, this job will run Checkstyle before running the tests.
+In the following screenshot, the pipeline failed due to a Checkstyle error.

 ![Eslint error](./images/eslint-error.png)